Across Liberia, Candidate Debates Reach Remote Citizens

 About 8am, the middle of the town was already flooded with eager residents wanting to take a glance at the Jeep, mounted with loudspeakers, vibrating information about the debate and the importance of citizens’ participation to make informed decision at the polls.

 ‘’I am over happy to witness this historic event taking place in our town for the first time.
-Thank God we are talking democracy in Buuto not war because this is the birth place of the Liberian civil war that killed thousands of innocent people.
-People only remember Buuto when you talk about the war years, but the story is different today as we host a debate that will help citizens vote for the right candidate for this region,” beamed 59-year-old Buuto resident Joseph Dahn, Nimba County.
+Thank God we are talking democracy in Butuo not war because this is the birth place of the Liberian civil war that killed thousands of innocent people.
+People only remember Butuo when you talk about the war years, but the story is different today as we host a debate that will help citizens vote for the right candidate for this region,” beamed 59-year-old Butuo resident Joseph Dahn, Nimba County.

-Town Chief Saye Gbartuah expressed his anticipation of a peaceful electoral process in his welcoming statement at the jam-packed Buuto town hall.
+Town Chief Saye Gbartuah expressed his anticipation of a peaceful electoral process in his welcoming statement at the jam-packed Butuo town hall.

 A high-stakes, unprecedented approach to local politics

 The debates targeted 984 candidates contesting legislative positions for the House of Representatives in the National Legislature.
 Nearly 90% of the candidates attended the two-to-three-hour debates in front of audiences from each district, reaching more than 23,000 citizens in person, including 5,901 women and 16,292 men.
 The debates were broadcast live and then rebroadcast up to 10 times each, adding up to more than 500 re-broadcasts.

 This historic and ambitious project was rolled out by the Internews USAID Liberia Media Development program in partnership with 35 local radio stations, the Press Union of Liberia (PUL), Liberia Media Development Initiative (LMDI) and the Center for Media Studies and Peace Building (CEMESP).
 The grand idea was no less than to encourage more participatory politics.
 The bar could not have been set higher.